ron2015schmitt/Mathematiques-old/README.md

 # mātricks

-mātricks is numerical library for performing linear algebra in C++ via simple MATLAB-like syntactic sugar while leveraging C++ templates to provide run-time performance and memory usage on par with C.
+mātricks is numerical library for performing linear algebra in C++ via simple MATLAB-like syntactic sugar while also providing run-time performance and memory usage on par with hand-coded C or Fortran.

 Advantages
 + object-oriented matrices and vectors